+Fairing epoxy surfaces is a basic skill for epoxy users.
 Fairing refers to the filling and shaping of low areas so they blend with the surrounding surfaces and appear “fair” to the eye and touch.
-After major structural assembly has been completed, final fairing can be easily accomplished with WEST SYSTEM epoxy and low-density fillers.
+The goal of fairing is to create a surface without bumps or hollows.
+After major structural assembly has been completed, the final fairing can be easily accomplished with WEST SYSTEM epoxy and low-density fillers.

 - Wet out porous surfaces with unthickened epoxy.